jpw1991/daggerfall-chebs-necromancy/README.md

 The log file's [location differs per operating system](https://docs.unity3d.com/Manual/LogFiles.html).
 On Linux it is located in `$HOME/.config/unity3d/Daggerfall Workshop/Daggerfall Unity/Player.log`

+The logging level can be increased/decreased in the mod settings.
+By default, only errors are logged.

 ## Cheating

 <details>